-The adoption of the variable MRF that would be calculated and adjusted with changes in diesel fuel prices (as presented in Proposal 3) will most likely increase the current mileage rate of 0.35 cents per cwt per mile.
-Relying on EIA data, the record reveals that applying the calculated mileage rates to the months of July through December 2005 would have resulted in transportation credit mileage rates ranging from 0.432 to 0.461 cents per cwt per mile for both orders.
-If a transportation credit mileage reimbursement rate of 0.46 cents per cwt per mile had been in place rather than the current rate of 0.35 cents per cwt, the maximum transportation credit assessments needed for the Appalachian order to assure that the TCBF covered all claims would had to have been \$0.133 and \$0.1415 per cwt for 2004 and 2005, respectively.
-The Southeast order would have needed a maximum transportation credit assessment rate of \$0.1927 and \$0.1869 per cwt for 2004 and 2005, respectively.
-This analysis supports concluding that increasing the current Appalachian order maximum transportation credit assessment rate by 5.5 cents per cwt and the Southeast order maximum assessment rate by 10 cents per cwt is warranted.
+The adoption of the variable MRF that is calculated and adjusted with changes in diesel fuel prices (as presented in Proposal 3), will most likely increase the current mileage rate of \$0.035 per cwt per mile.
+Relying on EIA data, the record reveals that applying the calculated mileage rates to the months of July through December 2005 would have resulted in transportation credit mileage rates ranging from \$0.0432 to\$ 0.0461 per cwt per mile for both orders.
+If a transportation credit mileage reimbursement rate of \$0.046 per cwt per mile had been in place, rather than the current rate of \$0.035 cents per cwt, the maximum transportation credit assessments needed for the Appalachian order to ensure that the TCBF covered all claims, would have been \$0.133 and \$0.1415 per cwt for 2004 and 2005, respectively.
+This analysis supports concluding, and this final decision continues to find, that increasing the Appalachian order maximum transportation credit assessment rate, as contained in Proposal 1, by \$0.055, to \$0.15 per cwt is warranted.